 Tanzania is fast becoming one of the most popular destinations in Africa.
 Its vast array of eco-systems, wildlife and tropical weather has made the country a haven for safari tours.

 Due to the country’s close proximity to the equator, the weather in Tanzania is incredible constant with daytime temperatures normally ranging from 25°C to 32°C. This means that tourists are able to visit all year-round.
-However, when it comes to safaris, different periods offer up greater chances of seeing certain animals and events.
+However, when it comes to safaris, different periods offer up greater chances of seeing certain animals and events (like balloon safaris).

 To help you plan the perfect Tanzanian safari and to get the most out of your trip, we’ve written an overview on the best time to go on safari in Tanzania month by month.